javidsch/UserRestWS/README.md

 ```
 Application runs on embedded Apache Tomcat.
 As a database using in-memeory database HSQLDB.
+There are some initial(10 dummy) users imported into database in deployment.
 ```
+> /src/main/resources/import.sql

 #### REST operations on the resource:
 ```